brillout/wildcard-api/docs/rpc.template.md

 **Large teams**

 For large projects,
-decoupling the frontend team from the backend team can be a crucial strategy.
+decoupling the frontend team from the backend team can be a crucial strategy to scale.

 As explained in
 [Schema vs Schemaless](#schema-vs-schemaless),
 a REST/GraphQL API allows you to decouple frontend development from backend development.

+RPC can still be used by
-An alternative is to set up an API server that: (a) has access to the backend's database, (b) exposes an RPC API, and (c) is developed and maintained by the frontend team.
+setting up an API server that: (a) has direct access to the backend's database, (b) exposes an RPC API, and (c) is developed and maintained by the frontend team.
+This allows the frontend team to develop independently of the backend team and vice versa.
-Such API server essentially acts as a thin permission layer between frontend and database.
+One way to think about such RPC API server is that it acts as a thin permission layer between frontend and database.
-The API server is stateless and can be easily deployed and scaled as a serverless service.
+The API server is stateless and can be deployed and scaled as a serverless service.

 !INLINE ./snippets/section-footer.md #readme --hide-source-path